-Asparagus densiflorus (Kunth) Jessop is the correct and accepted name for this species.
+Asparagus densiflorus (Kunth) Jessop is the accepted name for this species.
 It was named as such by John Peter Jessop in Bothalia in 1966.
 It was first named Asparagopsis densiflorus by Karl (Carl) Sigismund Kunth in Enumeratio Plantarum Omnium Hucusque Cognitarum in 1850.

-I had my first experience with the Asparagus densiflorus while living at the mansion in Mississippi.
+I had my first experience with the Asparagus densiflorus while living at a mansion in Mississippi.
 Very good friends of mine needed me to keep their plants for a while.
 I had plenty of room in the backyard at the mansion and in the sunrooms.
 Thomas and Tarlei were like family and she was an amazing florist and interior decorator.
 They decorated for a lot of weddings in the area and I worked for them for several years, even doing one wedding reception at the mansion.
-The had A LOT of plants, some in HUGE pots along with several Asparagus densiflorus.
+They had A LOT of plants, some in HUGE pots along with several Asparagus densiflorus.
 They weren’t all alike, though, and one of them may have been a different species.
 I did a lot of research and I could not figure out what the other one was…

 Origin: Cape Provinces, KwaZulu-Natal, Mozambique, Northern Provinces, and Swaziland in South Africa